quickcodes/grocery/README.md

-# grocery App With Firebase Integration
+# Grocery App With Firebase Integration

 A new Flutter project.